core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Manually updating the OSCORE Security Context at the two peers should be a last resort option, and it might often be not practical or feasible.

 Even when any of the alternatives mentioned above is available, it is RECOMMENDED that two OSCORE peers update their Security Context by using the KUDOS procedure as defined in {{sec-rekeying-method}} of this document.

-It is RECOMMENDED that the peer initiating the key update procedure starts it before reaching the 'q' or 'v' limits.
-Otherwise, the AEAD keys to be possibly used during the key update procedure itself may already be or become invalid before the rekeying is completed, which may prevent a successful establishment of the new OSCORE Security Context altogether.

-In addition to approaching the 'q' or 'v' limits, there may be other reasons for a peer to initiate a key update procedure.
-These include: the OSCORE Security Context approaching its expiration, as per the 'exp' parameter defined in {{common-context}}; application policies prescribing a regular key rollover; approaching the exhaustion of the Sender Sequence Number space in the OSCORE Sender Context.

 # Key Update for OSCORE (KUDOS) # {#sec-rekeying-method}